The Devil Wears Prada (novel): Commercial and critical reception

 Kate Betts, a former editor of Harper's Bazaar who also worked for Wintour at one point in her career, objected to the main character's lack of gratitude for the unique opportunity to work at Vogue: "[I]f Andrea doesn't ever realize why she should care about Miranda Priestly, why should we care about Andrea, or prize the text for anything more than the cheap frisson of the context?"
-Janet Maslin described the novel as "a mean-spirited Gotcha! of a book, one that offers little indication that the author could interestingly sustain a gossip-free narrative."
+Janet Maslin of The New York Times described the novel as "a mean-spirited Gotcha! of a book, one that offers little indication that the author could interestingly sustain a gossip-free narrative."
 Maslin avoided naming either the magazine where Weisberger had worked or the woman on whom she allegedly modeled her main character, a practice the Times continued when the film was released.

 Jennifer Krauss of Newsday agreed that the book had problems but praised it as a "fun, frivolous read".

 Film adaptation

 The film version was released on June 30, 2006 by 20th Century Fox.
 It was produced by Wendy Finerman (Forrest Gump), freely adapted for the screen by Aline Brosh McKenna and directed by David Frankel.
-Anne Hathaway played Andrea, Meryl Streep earned critical praise, a win for a Golden Globe and an Academy Award for Best Actress nomination as Miranda, and Emily Blunt played Emily.
+Anne Hathaway plays Andrea Sachs, Emily Blunt plays Miranda's Senior Assistant, Emily, and Meryl Streep earned critical praise, a Golden Globe and an Academy Award for Best Actress nomination as Miranda.

-Production took place during fall 2005, on location in New York and Paris.
+Filming began during fall 2005, on location in New York and Paris.
 Weisberger herself made a very brief non-speaking cameo appearance as the twins' nanny.

-The film was very successful, taking in over $300 million worldwide, making it the highest-grossing film for both lead actresses up to that date.
+The film was very successful, taking in over $300 million worldwide, making it the highest-grossing film for both Streep and Hathaway to that date.
 In September, Weisberger and Frankel jointly accepted the first-ever Quill Variety Blockbuster Book to Film Award.

-Sequel
+Sequels

 Revenge Wears Prada: The Devil Returns, the book's sequel, is set a decade after the events of the first novel.
-In it, Andy is the editor for a new bridal magazine.
-But as she plans her own wedding, she remains haunted by her experience with Miranda until the two meet again.
+In it, Andy is the editor for a new bridal magazine, but as she plans her own wedding she remains haunted by her experience with Miranda until the two meet again.

 The Associated Press stated, "The book successfully sprinkles pop culture tidbits to keep up the breezy tone...for this summer, it's a pleasant, entertaining read in a tabloid magazine sort of way."
 Departures said, "Miranda Priestly returns, more delightfully terrifying than ever, in this delicious sequel to The Devil Wears Prada."
-The Richmond Times-Dispatch called it, "An excellent page turner for summer vacation."
-BookReporter wrote, 'The reader is pulled into the glitz and glamour reminiscent of the New York Times bestseller The Devil Wears Prada and the movie adaptation.'
+The Richmond Times-Dispatch called it "an excellent page turner for summer vacation."
+BookReporter wrote, "The reader is pulled into the glitz and glamour reminiscent of the New York Times bestseller The Devil Wears Prada and the movie adaptation."
 The Washington Post said, "Miranda is pretty much the only thing that makes this book interesting."
 MSN.com called the story "disconcerting".
 A third novel, When Life Gives You Lululemons, was published in 2018.